 Make It Liveable One Room at a Time

 One of the most difficult things about taking on the job of restoring a property that isn’t in great condition is that it can be easy to get frustrated at the slow progress.
 This will be worse if you do a little job here and a little job there throughout the house.
 Instead, it is a far better idea to concentrate on making one room liveable at a time.
 This can be difficult when you want to live in it right away, especially if you are going to be there with a young family.
-However, it makes sense to do it this way and basically live in one room until you have fixed another and then another and so on.
-It won’t be easy at first but it will allow you to concentrate on fixing the property one bit at a time and in an organised way.
+However, it makes sense to do it this way and live in one room until you have fixed another and then another and so on.
+It won’t be easy at first but it will allow you to concentrate on fixing the property one bit at a time and in an organized way.

 Add More Security

 Many rundown properties don’t offer a very high level of security.
-If it has been empty for a while then it might be that it has already suffered break ins and might even have had squatters living in it.
+If it has been empty for a while then it might be that it has already suffered break-ins and might even have had squatters living in it.
 This means that one of your first steps should be to make it as secure as possible.
-New door and window locks are a great start, while adding some sort of alarm system is also worth doing.
-You will find that the easiest types of system are convenient wireless security alarm systems.
+New door and window locks are a great start while adding some sort of alarm system is also worth doing.
+You will find that the easiest types of systems are convenient wireless security alarm systems.
 These are easy to install and are also very flexible.
 If it is a big property then you could slowly expand the system as you occupy it all, if that suits you.
 This means that you can all sleep easily in your new home, knowing that it is well protected right from the very start of your time there.

 Know Your Limitations